php-fig/container/docs/delegate_lookup.md

  - Finally, the important part: if the entry we are fetching has dependencies, **instead** of perfoming the dependency lookup in the container, the lookup is performed on the *delegate container*.

-Warning!
-The lookup should be performed on the *delegate container* **only**, never on the container itself.
+Important!
+By default, the lookup should be performed on the delegate container **only**, not on the container itself.

+It is however allowed for containers to provide exception cases for special entries, and a way to lookup into the same container (or another container) instead of the delegate container.

 ## Typical usage